hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

             + Mean of Transactions for Users on iOS: 1.54
             + All the missing observations for 'Transactions' will get 0.74 and 1.54 as its value for Users on Android and iOS respectively.
         2. Impute 'Gender' by Mode
-            + ‘Gender’ is a categorical variable, use Mode to impute the missing variables
+            + 'Gender' is a categorical variable, use Mode to impute the missing variables
-            + the Mode for the variable ‘Gender’ is ‘Male’ since it's frequency is the highest
+            + The Mode for the variable 'Gender' is 'Male' since it's frequency is the highest
-            + All the missing data points for 'Gender' will be labeled as ‘Male’.
+            + All the missing data points for 'Gender' will be labeled as 'Male'.
         3. Impute 'Revenue' by Linear Regression: Build a Linear model to predict 'Revenue' with the entire dataset totalling 22,800 observations.
     + Impute by Predictive Model
         1. Impute 'Gender' by Decision Tree: several predictive techniques
-            + statistical and machine learning to impute missing values.
+            + Statistical and machine learning to impute missing values.
 We will be using Decision Trees to impute the missing values of 'Gender'.
             + The variables used to impute it are 'Visits', 'OS' and 'Transactions'.
         2. Impute 'Transactions' by Linear Regression
             + Using a simple linear regression, we will impute 'Transactions' by including the imputed missing values for 'Gender' (imputed from Decision Tree).